AntonioLeskur/tesla_stock_alert/README.md

 # tesla_stock_alert
 SMS alert for Tesla stock
+enter your number in MY_MOBILE